Scroll down to see how to modify the CSM Menu.lst file - see 'Modifying the CSM Menu using the CUSTOM folder' section.

 If it fails to copy all the files, due to lack of space, run it again and increase the size of the image slightly, when prompted.

-Note: Make sure your .imgPTN file is not created in, or under, your SOURCE folder or the operation will fail!
+Note: When a folder is the source, make sure your .imgPTN file is not created in, or under, the same SOURCE folder or the operation will fail!

 Tip: If 7Zip has problems unpacking the ISO files, try a different program (e.g. IsoBuster) and extract the contents of the ISO file to an empty folder.
 Then drag-and-drop the folder onto one of the MPI Desktop shortcuts.